A semi-discrete Active Flux method for the Euler equations on Cartesian grids: The semi-discrete Active Flux method

 We propose to update the point values as follows:

 As the finite differences are exact for biparabolic function, one expects $3^\text{rd}$ order of accuracy.

 The complete method consists of the ODEs \eqref{eq:averageupdatesemidiscrete} (average update), \eqref{eq:edgexupdatesemidiscrete}--\eqref{eq:edgeyupdatesemidiscrete} (point values at edge midpoints) and \eqref{eq:nodeupdatesemidiscrete} (point values at nodes).
 We propose to integrate these with an SSP-RK3 method.
-In \cite{abgrall22proceeding}, it was shown for the one-dimensional case that this approach leads to a stable scheme with a maximum CFL number of 0.41.
+In \cite{abgrall22proceeding}, it was shown for linear advection in one spatial dimension that this approach leads to a stable scheme with a maximum CFL number of 0.41, a value lower than what can be achieved if an evolution operator is available (\cite{chudzik21}), but comparable e.g. to CFL numbers of DG methods.
+In two space dimensions we expect stability at least for half the CFL number, i.e. 0.2, or possibly higher.